We asked archery retailers from across the country if they were satisfied with their store location. Here’s what they had to say.

 Bucks and Bulls Archery / Stevens Point, Wisconsin

-I moved our store about a year ago.
+I moved our store about 2 years ago.
 We’re on the same street, but two buildings down.
 We’re on one of Stevens Point’s busiest streets.
 A projected 60,000-plus vehicles travel the street daily.
 We’re actually right next to Subway, too, so people walk right by my store to get to Subway.
 There’s lots of foot traffic.

 If we were on the very busiest street, I feel our store would be lost in the sea of businesses.
 The combination of traffic and visibility has set us up to succeed.
 Plus, mobs of people drive past our store when they’re off work, and they can conveniently swing in to chat or pick up something.
 Most people won’t drive off the beaten path.
 They want convenience.